jdgr29/lepiaje-fork/README.md

 This email won't be used to send emails to clients, but instead, it will be used to notify the administrator of the page when a client has performed an operation such as a booking, cancellation or purchase

 `STRIPE_API_KEY`
 stripe api key that will handle the payments of the app

 square brackets [] are only to make it more readable and they are not necessary when writing the actual string

 `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`
 the access token provided with a mapbox free account to access map features and styles

+`NEXT_PUBLIC_WEB_SOCKET_SERVER`
+the websocket deployed url from the project that helps controlling and managing syncing the calendars